ryota717/M2Det_obj365/README.md

   CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py -c=configs/m2det512_vgg.py --ngpu 4 -t True
 ```
 All training configs and model configs are written well in configs/*.py.

-## Multi-scale Evaluation
-To be added.

-## Pre-trained Files
-Now, we only provide m2det512_vgg.pth([baidu cloud](https://pan.baidu.com/s/1LDkpsQfpaGq_LECQItxRFQ),[google drive](https://drive.google.com/file/d/1NM1UDdZnwHwiNDxhcP-nndaWj24m-90L/view?usp=sharing)) due to we have other tasks recently, we decide to release other models in the future.

-## Others

 ### Citation: